spdk/spdk/doc/jsonrpc.md

 ## bdev_nvme_set_options {#rpc_bdev_nvme_set_options}

 Set global parameters for all bdev NVMe.
-This RPC may only be called before SPDK subsystems have been initialized.
+This RPC may only be called before SPDK subsystems have been initialized or any bdev NVMe has been created.

 ### Parameters